 Adderall Use Among Young Adults

-Both Adderall prescriptions and Adderall misuse are increasing among young people.
+Both prescriptions and Adderall misuse are increasing among young people.
 The percentage of young adult women who filled prescriptions for ADHD drugs has increased more than fivefold since 2003, according to the Centers for Disease Control and Prevention.
 ADHD prescription rates increased sharply in all age groups during that period.
 However, it rose most dramatically among young adult women ages 25 to 29—a 700 percent increase.

-Young adults are also the most likely age group to misuse Adderall for non-medical reasons.
+Young adults are also the most likely age group to misuse this drug for non-medical reasons.
 A 2016 study from the Johns Hopkins School of Public Health examined emergency room visits for non-medical uses of Adderall and other stimulant drugs.
 Researchers found that emergency room visits tripled for Americans ages 18 to 34 seeking help for stimulant use.
 Furthermore, the researchers found that, of all Adderall use without a prescription, 60 percent of it was among 18- to 25-year-olds.

 Research shows that stimulant drugs are more frequently abused than marijuana.
 Moreover, they are easier for students to obtain.
 The majority of young people who abuse Adderall get it from family and friends who obtained the drug through a prescription.